 Full coverage of the eligible subpopulations of the NSFG survey population is essential to minimize the total survey error of resulting statistics.
-The NSFG 2011-2013 sample used a stratified multi-stage area sample frame for U.S. households.
-This frame combines comprehensive Census data for the Metropolitan Statistical Area (MSA), county, tract, block group, and block levels with updated TIGER (Topologically Integrated Geographic Encoding and Referencing system) databases defining the boundaries of these units.
+The NSFG 2015-2017 sample used a stratified multi-stage area sample frame for U.S. households.
+This frame combines comprehensive data from the US Census Bureau for the Metropolitan Statistical Area (MSA), county, tract, block group, and block levels with updated TIGER (Topologically Integrated Geographic Encoding and Referencing system) databases defining the boundaries of these units.